1 Litre no Namida: Special episode

 On April 5, 2007, Fuji Television aired a three-hour special of the series set half a year (2014–2015) after Aya's death, and focuses on Haruto Asō, who has now become a doctor at the same hospital Aya was treated in, and Ako Ikeuchi, Aya's younger sister who is now a nurse in training, while Rika, Aya's youngest sister, has just started high school.
 Haruto is caring for a 14-year-old female patient, Mizuki, who was bullied in school because of her spinocerebellar degeneration, and rejects therapy due to having lost her will to live.
 Haruto remembers how Aya fought her illness and lived her life with her disease, and is thus motivated to support Mizuki reappears in the episode using a number of flashbacks from the series and in new scenes.

+2027 film

+A new movie is scheduled to be screened in 2027.
+Ryo Nishikido reprises his role from the 2005 series.
+The film, based on the books "1 Litre of Tears: The Diary of Aya, a Girl Fighting a Serious Illness" by Aya Kitō, and "Hurdles of life – "1 Litre of Tears," Notes from Mother" by her mother, Shioka Kitō, continues the story of the series.